Solar Impulse 2 over the Golden Gate Bridge in San Francisco, Ca.

 From the Honda Dream, a solar racecar that won an 1,800-mile race across the Australian Outback 23 years ago, to GROVER, a NASA rover that explored Greenland’s icecap, SunPower solar has helped set many records.
 And that same technology is used to make our residential, commercial and power plant solar panels.

-Highlights of the Solar Impulse 2 Trip
+Highlights of the Solar Impulse 2 trip

 As the 21,000-mile Si2 adventure draws to a close, here are a few of our favorite moments from the 16-month journey, which is scheduled to soon end where it began, in Abu Dhabi.